hashhashgo/FinMCP/finmcp/data_sources/fin_history/README.md

 ## Implementing a Custom Data Source

-To add a new provider, subclass `DataSource` and implement three abstract methods:
+To add a new provider, subclass `OHLCDataSource` and implement three abstract methods:

 ```

-from your_package import DataSource, DataType, DataFrequency
+from your_package import OHLCDataSource, DataType, DataFrequency
 import pandas as pd

-class ExampleSource(DataSource):
+class ExampleSource(OHLCDataSource):

     freq_map = {
         DataFrequency.MINUTE1: "1m",